How Log-Barrier Helps Exploration in Policy Optimization: Introduction

 This could be part of a broader problem.
-In fact, unlike classic bandit algorithms that explicitly address the exploration-exploitation dilemma through optimism in the face of uncertainty~\cite{auer2002finite} or posterior sampling~\cite{agrawal2012analysis}, vanilla PG methods such as \texttt{SGB} lack a direct mechanism to control exploration, relying solely on the stochasticity of the policy.
+In fact, unlike classic bandit algorithms that explicitly address the exploration-exploitation dilemma through optimism in the face of uncertainty~\cite{auer2002finite} or posterior sampling~\cite{agrawal2012analysis}, vanilla PG methods such as \sgb lack a direct mechanism to control exploration, relying solely on the policy's stochasticity.
 As the gradient updates drive the policy toward the boundary of the probability simplex, the gradient itself vanishes, possibly leading to premature convergence to sub-optimal policies.
-To mitigate this problem, practitioners often resort to entropy regularization~\citep{haarnoja2018soft}.
-In the context of gradient bandits, it has been studied only in combination with exact gradients~\cite{mei2022global}, where it significantly improves the iteration complexity, but the sample complexity is meaningless.
-Several works in the RL literature have argued that, although speeding up convergence by smoothing the objective landscape, entropy regularization provides insufficient support to exploration~\cite{ahmed2019understanding,odonoghue2020makingsensereinforcementlearning,MeiDXSS21,bolland2025myth}.
+To mitigate this problem, practitioners often resort to entropy regularization~\citep{haarnoja2018soft}, which, in the context of gradient bandits, has been studied only in combination with exact gradients~\cite{mei2022global}.
+Several works in the RL literature have argued that, although speeding up convergence by smoothing the objective landscape, entropy regularization provides insufficient support to exploration~\cite{ahmed2019understanding,bolland2025myth,MeiDXSS21,odonoghue2020makingsensereinforcementlearning}.

-Our proposal is to instead adopt a \emph{log-barrier} regularization, which provides a more aggressive behavior near the simplex boundary, structurally enforcing that minimum level of exploration that might be missing from \texttt{SGB} (and its entropy-regularized counterpart).
+Motivated by these limitations, we investigate the underlying geometry of the policy optimization landscape to establish a framework for exploration.
+Rather than merely regularizing performance with the policy entropy or some other regularizer, inspired by the literature on Natural Policy Gradient~\citep[\npg, ][]{kakade2001natural, mei2022role} and Fisher-non-degenerate policies \citep{liu2020improved,ding2022globaloptimumconvergencemomentumbased}, we seek a solution that preserves the well-conditioning of the Fisher information matrix.
+This naturally leads to the adoption of a \emph{log-barrier} regularization~\cite{agarwal2021theory, yuan2022general} to actively prevent the degeneration of the Fisher geometry near the boundaries of the probability simplex.
+Specifically, we show that, in the gradient bandit setting, applying a log-barrier to the spectrum of the Fisher Information Matrix is mathematically equivalent to applying a log-barrier to the parametric policy.
+Thanks to this equivalence, we provide strong geometric motivation for the log-barrier regularization, explicitly encouraging exploration in \sgb, and proving convergence without relying on strong implicit assumptions that may fail due to unlucky realizations.